Haematuria Diagnosis, Symptoms, and Treatment

 - Infection: cystitis, tuberculosis, prostatitis, urethritis, schistosomiasis, infective endocarditis.

-- Tumour: renal carcinoma, Wilms' tumour, carcinoma of the bladder, prostate cancer or urethral cancer.
+- Tumour: renal carcinoma, Wilms' tumour, carcinoma of the bladder, prostate cancer, urethral cancer or endometrial cancer.

 - Inflammation: glomerulonephritis, Henoch-Schönlein purpura, IgA nephropathy, Goodpasture's syndrome, polyarteritis, post-irradiation.